Galvei4/product-preview-card-component-main/README.md

 I had some problems when I needed to put the image in the div's background, so I created a media query for the mobile with a minimum width of 375px and a maximum width of 1339px (1px less than the desktop style).
 It was the only way I got to make it work, and if it works, don't touch it, right?

+Algo, in the early begginning, CSS code was in a different file from HTML, but somehow, when I deployed the repository to Vercel, CSS didn't work so i put it in the same file.

 ## Author

 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/Galvei4)